 Our games are designed to maximize the readability of the impact of market structure on firms' behaviors and market outcomes: Their base frame is kept as simple as possible and new features appear one after another.

-We aimed to capture the essentials of the industries, while following the principles on which entertainment simulation games are based (if you want to hear about these gaming principles and about problem-based learning, there is a very interesting video by James Paul Gee on the subject).
+We aim to capture the fundamental features of the industries studied, while following the principles on which good entertainment simulation games are based (for more information about these gaming principles and about problem-based learning, there is a very interesting video by James Paul Gee on the subject).